When do you expect to make offers of admission from the waiting list? How many people do you expect to admit?

-Applicants who have been admitted to Duke's fall JD program have until April 25 to make their tuition deposit and confirm their intent to enroll at Duke.
+Applicants who have been admitted to Duke's JD program have until April 24 to make their tuition deposit and confirm their intent to enroll at Duke.
 By mid-May, we will have a sense of how the class is shaping up.
 At that time, it's possible that we may be able to offer admission to some of the people on our waiting list.
 (Check this page for updates.)
 Whether or not we are able to admit people at that point, we will maintain an active waiting list throughout the rest of the summer, since we know that some of the people who have committed to attend may change their plans.
 If this happens in sufficient numbers, we would be able to admit additional waitlist candidates, a few at a time, at unpredictable points through the summer.
 Although we would hope not to make last-minute offers of admission, it does happen in some years that there are late withdrawals from the class (or even orientation no-shows), and we are able to admit people who we know are still interested and able to attend.
-Our fall orientation begins in on August 18t, and fall classes begin on August 25.
+Our orientation begins on August 17, and fall classes begin on August 24.

 How many people are on the waiting list?

 We initially offer a spot on the waiting list to several hundred people.
 Many of these will accept this offer, at least initially.
 As time passes, some of them will notify us that they no longer wish to be considered for admission.
 We may reduce the size of the waitlist at some point during the summer once we have a better sense of what our class looks like, and how many offers of admission we are realistically likely to make.
 By the end of the summer, the number of people who we are seriously considering and who are still interested and able to come at the last minute is fairly small.